ariansyahyutama/kubernetes-cluster/ckad-3.md

 - Pushed the industry toward more open standards
 - Influenced security improvements in container runtimes
 - Temporarily positioned as a potential Docker replacement before CRI-O gained prominence

+# Containerizing an Application: Summary

+## Best Practices for Containerization

+Successful application containerization begins with understanding which applications are well-suited for containers and following key principles:

+- **Focus on stateless applications**: Applications that are stateless and transient work best in containers
+- **Externalize configuration**: Remove environmental configurations in favor of external solutions like ConfigMaps and Secrets
+- **Build once, deploy anywhere**: Create single build artifacts that can be deployed across multiple environments without modification
+- **Use decoupled configuration**: Separate application code from environment-specific settings

+## Application Architecture Considerations

+When containerizing applications:
+- Legacy applications often need to be decomposed into multiple containerized components
+- Modern containerized applications benefit from microservices architecture patterns
+- Configuration should be injected at runtime rather than baked into container images

+## Industry Trends

+The container ecosystem is experiencing significant shifts:
+- Docker has been the traditional industry standard for containerization
+- Major enterprises like Red Hat are now developing and adopting alternative open source tools
+- New standardized container technologies are emerging and likely to become mainstream

+The movement toward open, standardized container tools reflects the maturing container ecosystem and emphasis on avoiding vendor lock-in.